Film Extrusion

 Film Extrusion Purges

-Everyone makes a purge, but not all purges are the same.
-Purges get a bad name because some manufacturers don’t put a lot of thought into the chemistry or the process, or if they do put some thought into the process they just want to do it cheaply and get a bunch of barefoot resin, mix it together call it a “purge” because people are just going to make a patty and throw it away.
+Everyone makes a purge, but not all film extrusion purges are the same.
+Purges get a bad name because some manufacturers don’t put a lot of thought into the chemistry or the process of film extrusion purges, or if they do put some thought into the process, they just want to do it cheaply and get a bunch of barefoot resin, mix it together call it a “purge” because people are just going to make a patty and throw it away.

-However, at Phoenix Plastics we put a lot of actual thought and science into our purges.
+However, at Phoenix Plastics, we put a lot of actual thought and science into our film extrusion purges.
 We are chemical compounders.
 Phoenix Plastics can add and mix as many things as we want into our purges to address the changing resins and problems film manufacturers face.

 Purges Study

-Film extruders always need Broad Distribution resin for their physicals, stretch, elongation, gauging, etc. These resins can have very big and very little polymer chains.
-When you add sheer and heat histories to these chains, they can shred which can cause some to acquire very low molecular weight.
-These small molecular weighted chains melt and migrate out to the surface first and lead to dye build up, residues, and waxes.
+Film extrusion purges always need Broad Distribution resin for their physicals, stretch, elongation, gauging, etc. These resins can have very big and very little polymer chains.
+When you add sheer and heat histories to these chains, they can shred, which can cause some to acquire very low molecular weight.
+These small molecular weighted chains melt and migrate out to the surface first, leading to dye buildup, residues, and waxes.

-Running only resin as a purge may be enough but usually only deposits a thin coating of resin that flows over the carbon.
-Eventually, these also flake off causing black specs or particles that get stuck in the die.
+Running only resin as a purge may be enough, but it usually only deposits a thin coating of resin that flows over the carbon.
+Eventually, these also flake off, causing black specs or particles to get stuck in the die.

-Having a specialty purge that takes these processes into consideration will greatly decrease wear and tear on machines, provides protection of resin, and limits down time.
+Having specialty film extrusion purges that consider these processes will greatly decrease machine wear and tear, protect resin, and limit downtime.

 CEL-SPAN 385